Sure Dividend

 By 1923, C.R.
 Bard was incorporated.
 Later, it developed the first balloon catheter, and slowly expanded its product portfolio.

 Meanwhile, Becton Dickinson has been in business for more than 120 years.
 Today, the company employs more than 75,000 employees in over 50 countries.
-The company generates approximately $19 billion in annual revenue.
-Approximately 43% of annual sales come from outside the U.S.
+It generates approximately $20 billion in annual revenue, and slightly more than 40% of annual sales come from outside the U.S.

 With the addition of C.R.
 Bard, Becton Dickinson now has three segments: Medical, Life Sciences, and Intervention, which houses products manufactured by Bard.
 The company sells products in several categories within these businesses.
 Some of its core product categories include diagnostics, infection prevention, surgical equipment, and diabetes management.